diferviec/transport-data-analysis/README.md

 # Transport Validation & Trip Reconstruction Analysis

 This repository contains a data analysis pipeline for public transport systems, focused on validation processing and trip reconstruction using anonymized transactional data.

-The project represents a clean, reproducible, and analytical version of a real-world ticketing and access-control workflow used in an urban cable transport system.
+The project represents a clean, reproducible, and analytical abstraction of a real-world ticketing and access-control workflow used in an urban cable transport system.
-All data has been fully anonymized and the repository is intended exclusively for analytical, academic, and demonstration purposes.
+All data has been fully anonymized and the repository is intended exclusively for analytical, educational, and portfolio demonstration purposes.

+---

 ## Project Objectives
 The main goals of this project are to:

 - Clean and normalize raw validation records
 - Anonymize sensitive identifiers
 - Reconstruct complete and incomplete trips from time-ordered validation events
-- Produce datasets ready for exploratory analysis, reporting, or modeling
+- Generate datasets ready for exploratory analysis, reporting, or modeling

-This repository does not contain operational scripts or live system integrations.
+> This repository does **not** include operational scripts, live system
+> integrations, or production deployments.

+---

 ## Notebooks Overview

 ### 01_validation_cleaning.ipynb

-Validation cleaning and normalization.
+**Validation cleaning and normalization**

 This notebook performs:

-- Reading the anonymized dataset
+- Reading the anonymized validation dataset
-- Building a unified DateTime column
+- Building a unified DateTime field
 - Filtering valid transactions
 - Normalizing station and equipment names
 - Standardizing transaction types
 - Exporting a clean validation dataset

-Output:

-- `outputs/validations_clean.csv`
+**Output**
+outputs/validations_clean.csv

+---

 ### 02_trip_reconstruction.ipynb

-Trip reconstruction logic.
+**Trip reconstruction logic**

 Using the cleaned dataset, this notebook:
 - Orders validations chronologically per card
 - Detects ENTRY → EXIT sequences
 - Identifies complete trips